Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/src/ddo_transform/README.md

 - Python 3.9.5
 - Delta Lake 2.2.0

 However, note that Databricks frequently backports features to its runtime.
 For example, [`whenNotMatchedBySource` was added in Delta Lake 2.3.0](https://github.com/delta-io/delta/pull/1511), but is [available](https://learn.microsoft.com/en-us/azure/databricks/delta/merge) in Databricks Runtime 12.2 LTS, which is documented to use Delta Lake 2.2.0.
-Therefore, Delta Lake 2.3.0 must be used for testing.
+Therefore, Delta Lake 2.3.0 must be used for testing fif that feature is used.